mgussekloo/laravel-facet-filter/README.md

 }
 ```

-Overwrite the indexerClass() method on your Facettable model to make it use your custom indexer.
+You may overwrite the indexer() method on your Facettable model to return an instance of your custom indexer:

 ```php
 use App\MyCustomIndexer;